atarazana/gramola-operator/part-1-2.md

 # Step Two: Evolving the operator

 I hope you enjoyed your coffee...
-BTW, imagine it took you a couple of weeks and now you've decided to improve your operator by injecting a [sidecar](https://kubernetes.io/blog/2015/06/the-distributed-system-toolkit-patterns/#example-1-sidecar-containers) container that exposes Memcached server metrics to Prometheus on port `9150`.
+Now, imagine it took you a couple of weeks and now you've decided to improve your operator by injecting a [sidecar](https://kubernetes.io/blog/2015/06/the-distributed-system-toolkit-patterns/#example-1-sidecar-containers) container that exposes Memcached server metrics to Prometheus on port `9150`.

 We're going to use [this](https://github.com/prometheus/memcached_exporter) Promtheus exporter.
 Let's get started.